nevrome/mobest/docs/estimation.md

 Here is an example for a HPC setup where the workload for a large crossvalidation analysis is distributed across many individual jobs.
 This setup has three components, which will be explained in detail below.

-1. An R script specifying the individual crossvalidation run: [cross.R]()
+1. An R script specifying the individual crossvalidation run: [cross.R](data/hpc_crossvalidation/cross.R)
-2. A bash script to call 1. through the scheduler with a sequence of parameters: [run.sh]()
+2. A bash script to call 1. through the scheduler with a sequence of parameters: [run.sh](data/hpc_crossvalidation/run.sh)
-3. An R script to compile the output of the many calls to 1. into a table like the `kernel_grid` object above: [compile.R]
+3. An R script to compile the output of the many calls to 1. into a table like the `kernel_grid` object above: [compile.R](data/hpc_crossvalidation/compile.R)

+To make sure this example actually works, we filled it with real paths.
+Make sure to change them for your application.

 #### The crossvalidation R script

+The following script `cross.R` includes the code for a single run of the crossvalidation with one set of kernel parameters.

+Note how the command line arguments are read from `run.sh` with `commandArgs()` and then used in `mobest::create_kernset()` to run `mobest::crossvalidate()` with exactly the desired lengthscale parameters.

 ```r
 # load dependencies